 Larger law firms have tremendous overhead.
 Furthermore, because of their size, they generally delegate work to younger, less experienced attorneys.
 In so doing, the client ultimately has to pay for both the firm’s overhead as well as the learning curve for the younger attorneys.
 This cost is not always merely financial.
 As a business owner, it is difficult to justify having your issues delegated to an inexperienced attorney and then reviewed by a more experienced attorney (each at a cost to you) and never knowing who is actually performing the work for you.
-At Gordon Law, the attorney you retain is the attorney with whom you will work.
+At Gordon Law, the business attorney you retain is the business attorney with whom you will work.
 There will be no surprises as to who is handling your business.
 Similarly, there will be no duplication of billing for multiple attorneys working your file.

 You’ve practiced business law in the Las Vegas area for more than two decades.
 How does your experience and judgment benefit your clients?